wernerschuler/Group-Policy/README.md

 <img src="https://i.imgur.com/1dvrqhA.png" height="60%" width="60%" alt="Password policy editor screen"/>

-**Once a policy has been applied how can it be implemented to a client machine**
+**Once a policy has been applied how can it be implemented in a client machine**
 - Restart the machine
 - Or cmd -> 'gpupdate /force'
 - The changes made in the domain will now be applied to this machine
-- **Note:** Some policy may require a restart
+- **Note:** Some policies may require a restart

 **If you don't have access to DC, how can you see Group Policy from your machine?**
 - Run cmd as an admin -> 'gpresult' -> 'gpresult /h' specify a path eg 'c:\gpresults.html'
 - Go to the file that was created, from there you will see the Group Policy.
-Screenshot below displays this
+The screenshot below displays this

 <img src="https://i.imgur.com/Wc6DrZ0.png" height="60%" width="60%" alt="Screen showing password and account policy"/>